zhiyand/slimwriter/readme.txt

 1. The main navigation menu does not support dropdown
 2. The main navigation menu can display 4-5 items at most
-3. The site title/logo area is 175px wide, and thus may cause display issues for sites with names longer than one word, in which case a logo is suggested.

 == Copyright ==